CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/05-View the static content on web server.md

     ![](../images/image034.png)

-# Congratulations, you have successfully completed the lab
+# Congratulatios, you have successfully completed the lab